Tourists Stuck On The London Eye Finally Return To Land After 'Terror Attack'

 A post shared by Official London Eye (@londoneye) on

 The Evening Standard said that hundreds of tourists were trapped on the London Eye, inside the individual carriages while below, violence was snowballing through Westminster.
 The London Eye, situated on the other side of the Thames from Parliament, is one of the most popular tourist attractions in the city.
-Management for the London Eye said they followed protocol, and went on lockdown.
+Management for the London Eye said they followed protocol and went on lockdown.

 What Built Up To The ‘Ladies Of London’ Drama In Denmark?